jeyoor/pongout/doc/spec1.md

 The *Game Over* screen gives the players the option to upload their high score to a web-based high score database.

-The window will present this message: "Thank you for playing!
-Would you like to upload your score?" with a "Yes" or "No" button.
+The window will present this message: "Thank you for playing!" with an "Upload Score" button.
-If the player chooses not to upload their score, the *New Game* dialog will display.

-If the player chooses to upload their score, a *Progress Bar* dialog will display as their data uploads.

-The player will have the option to cancel their upload.
+Each player will have a place to enter their name.
-Once the upload is complete, a *Thank You* dialog will display.